-Kayla Briggs, a sixth-year student at UMKC School of Medicine, is part of a 11-person group that left Saturday for the Dominican Republic on an eight-day medical mission trip.
+Kayla Briggs, a sixth-year student at UMKC School of Medicine, is part of an 11-person group that left on March 18 for the Dominican Republic on an eight-day medical mission trip.

 The team consists of physicians, nurses, paramedics, an interpreter and Briggs.